 Benchmark comparison using a set of atoms ranging from 17 to 720 atoms for the TMLJ Method for 3 orientations and 900000 total number of gas molecules (3000003).
-The benchmark was done using a TimeStep of 100, on a 3.6Ghz computer using 6 physical cores.
+The benchmark was done using a TimeStep of 100, on a 5Ghz computer using 12 physical cores.
+It compares version 1.12 and 1.13 for the TMLJ and TMLJqpol methods with an increase of more than 50% under most scenarios.
+For 20205 atoms (mAb protein) TMLJ takes only 34 minutes to complete.
 Use this result as an approximation as speed varies from computer to computer.